 How Safe Do We Need To Be?

 This post reflects my recommendations based on a few key sources and other research I have done.
 I’ll be sure to update it if I learn new information that changes anything!
-I get most of my essential oils safety information from two main sources: My aromatherapy certification course with The Aromahead Institute (here is a separate short course they offer), and Robert Tisserand and his book Essential Oil Safety.
+I get most of my essential oils safety information from two main sources: The aromatherapy certification course with The Aromahead Institute (here is a separate short course they offer), and Robert Tisserand and his book Essential Oil Safety.

 I have learned that different experts have different approaches to safety use.
-My aromatherapy course does not recommend essential oils use for kids 5 and under.
+The aromatherapy course does not recommend essential oils use for kids 5 and under.
 Instead, they recommend using hydrosols, which have many wonderful therapeutic properties with trace amounts of essential oils.
 This is the most conservative approach I have found thus far.
 The reasoning is that you can use herbs and hydrosols to get the effects you need without running any risk of overloading their the little systems of the under 6 crowd with powerful essential oils.

 You’ll also find some sources that are much less conservative and have different recommendations about certain oils like peppermint, dilution rates, or whether or not they can be used for kids.
 Many times these are essential oils companies, books, or blogs.
 Sometimes there is a studied and reasonable difference in opinion (we have to remember that there aren’t vast clinical studies and research sources to draw from like there are about drugs) but often they are simply repeating misinformation they found somewhere else.
 When in doubt, use sources like Essential Oil Safety.
-You can also email me to ask and I will find out for you, or join our Growing Naturally FB group where you can ask me questions!

 So, let’s get started!
 Below you’ll find a list of oils organized by age group, indicating when they should NOT be used.